TheFlyingWhale/CSGO-EasyConsole/README.md

 	<li>Then locate and place the files in: Steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg</li>
 </ol>

-If you add commands while in game, type -restart in the console to activate.

 ####Restart:
 If TFW or others commands causes your game to act in an undesirable way, you can reset everything by:
 <ol>